dtinth/xulrunner-twclient/osx/README.md

 This directory contains files needed to build the OS X version.

+First, copy or extract `XUL.framework` into this directory.

 To create the development build (most stuff being just symlinked),

     sh build.sh